jmbm63/Robotic-_py/README.md

     .
 Read the camera

-    . calculate the legos position based on a sqaure that indicates the (0,0) coordenate
+    . calculate the legos position based on a square that indicates the (0,0) coordenate according to the base of the robot

     . calculate the lego midpoint base on the circles on top